lxgr-linux/pokete/wiki.md

 - Price: 10
 - Can be used in fights: Yes

+### Treat
+Upgrades a Pokete by a whole level.

+- Price: None
+- Can be used in fights: No

 ## Effects
 Those effects can be given to a Pokete through an attack.